rodocite/decentralized-board/README.md

 ```

 ## Posting a Message
 You need a wallet address.
 Copy a `public key` from the 10 ganache-cli will provide you after you `npm run blockchain`.
 The amount of ETH specified will affect how big the message is.
+When someone posts, the ETH sent in will be transferred to the owner (wallet address) of the Smart Contract.

 ![](https://github.com/rodocite/smart-contracts-project/blob/master/ganache-accounts.png)